industrial-edge/profinet-io-connector-getting-started/README.md

 You can find the further information about the following steps in the [docs](docs/Installation.md)
 - Configure IED Layer 2 access
-- Configure PROFINET IO Connector
+- Configure PROFINET IO Connector in Common Configurator
-- Configure Databus and Data Service
+- Configure Databus and tags in IIH Essentials

 ## Usage

-Once the PROFINET IO Connector App is configured, data can be read from the PLC in binary or json form and made available for further processing in the Data Service or in the Flow Creator.
+Once the PROFINET IO Connector application is configured, the data can be read from the PLC in binary or JSON form and made available for further processing in the IIH Essentials or in the Flow Creator.

 ## Documentation